 - The advantage of cambered bar curls is that they are less stressful to the body, and it improves grip strength.

-- Cambered bar curls relieve tension on the lifter's joints, and wrists.
+- In my experience as a personal trainer, cambered bar curls relieve tension on the lifter's joints and wrists.

 What Is A Cambered Bar?